jeremytey/pomodoro-app/README.md

-A simple Flask-based Pomodoro timer with task tracking, built as my first full-stack project.
-Inspired by pomofocus.io , but fully coded from scratch.
+A simple Flask-based Pomodoro Timer with task tracking and session planner, built as my first full-stack project.
+Inspired by pomofocus.io, but fully coded from scratch.

 🚀 Features